 My work focuses on the intersections of natural environments, identity, lyricism, and old-fashioned, outdoor stoke.
 My experiences living in communities of animals both wild and domestic, and traipsing all about the Colorado Rockies guide and inspire my work.

 My essays have been published in Alpinist Magazine, Maine Review, Animal Literary Magazine, and many others.
 I’m so proud of what I’ve produced so far, and so delighted to see where this persistent habit takes me next.
-I also write and edit for organizations and individuals, as well as mentor other writers and tutor college students.
+I also write and edit and individuals, as well as mentor other writers and selectively tutor high school and college students.
 I chose to work as a freelancer in these ways because your voice is the most powerful tool you possess; you should know how to raise it, and how to communicate your passions.
 I love helping others find their unique voices, and teaching them how to best be heard.

 When I’m not writing, editing, or teaching, you can generally find me playing in the mountains of Colorado, or in the desert canyons of the Southwest.
 I live in Leadville, CO, at 10,200ft, which means I’ve probably got more red blood cells than you, but have to drive way further to catch a plane.
 Leadville has unparalleled access to the outdoors, and I’m proud to say I typically spend a hundred or more days outside hiking, climbing, canyoneering, mountaineering, backpacking, skiing, snowmobiling, and volunteering for my local SAR team.

 Thanks for visiting my site, and please do reach out, I’d love to meet you!

 Here are a handful of services I offer: